SandiFlorent/Lowatem/rapport-FlorentSandi.md

 ### Eleventh session

     - I made some research to make the player move pixel by pixel, didn't implemented it so I only made minor changes.

+### Twelveth session

+    - I added an exception whenever an invalid file is charged.
+It's charging the 2 default floor instead when that happens.